longj724/local-ai-chrome-extension/README.md

 Local AI Web Chat does not collect any personal data.
 All chat requests are only sent to your Ollama server.

-Prompts and chat history are stored locally in the browser storage.
+Prompts and chat history are stored locally in your browsers storage.